microsoft/MixedReality-WebRTC/README.md

 The `Microsoft.MixedReality.WebRTC.sln` Visual Studio solution contains several projects:
 - The native C++ library, which can be compiled:
-  - for Win32 (Desktop) with the `Microsoft.MixedReality.WebRTC.Native.Win32` project
+  - for Windows Desktop with the `Microsoft.MixedReality.WebRTC.Native.Win32` project
   - for UWP with the `Microsoft.MixedReality.WebRTC.Native.UWP` project
 - The C# library project `Microsoft.MixedReality.WebRTC`
 - A C# unit tests project `Microsoft.MixedReality.WebRTC.Tests`